kitschpatrol/tweakpane-plugin-color-plus/readme.md

 The Color Plus plugin adds support for many additional color string formats to the [Tweakpane](https://tweakpane.github.io/docs/) UI library.
 The plugin supports all [CSS Color Module Level 4](https://drafts.csswg.org/css-color-4/) formats and color spaces, and also adds support for controlling colors stored as tuples / arrays, and additional color object formats.

 Currently, the plugin (almost) exactly matches the functionality, options, and control presentation of Tweakpane's [built-in color input](https://tweakpane.github.io/docs/input-bindings/#color) — just with support for additional parameter formats and types.
-This means it should work as a drop-in replacement in existing projects that need to support additional color formats, but it also means that the UI is not necessarily well-suited to manipulating the wide-gamut color spaces that can now be represented.
+This means it should work as a drop-in replacement in existing projects that need to support additional color formats, but it also means that the UI is not necessarily well-suited to manipulating the wide-gamut colors that can now be represented.

-Color notations for wide-gamut color like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
-Future versions of the plugin might implement additional UI and options for working with wide color in P3 or Rec.
-2020.
+Color notations for preceptually-uniform color spaces like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
+Future versions of the plugin might implement additional UI and options tailored working with wide color targeting the P3 or Rec.
+2020 gamuts.

 The plugin was developed specifically for the benefit of [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui) and [Tweakpane CSS](https://github.com/kitschpatrol/tweakpane-css), but there's no reason it can't be used in vanilla Tweakpane projects as well.